REV Group: Ambulance

 American Emergency Vehicles (AEV) is a manufacturer of ambulance vehicles.
 It was acquired by REV Group in 2010. and is headquartered in Jefferson, North Carolina, where it has been based for over 30 years.
 Leader Emergency Vehicles company develops ambulance vehicles, including all-electric vehicles, used by partners including DocGo, the first of their kind in the United States.
 REV Ambulance Group Orlando encompasses Wheeled Coach and Road Rescue.
 Horton Emergency Vehicles was founded by Carl Horton, who was an early leader in the IndyCar safety field; the company was founded in 1968 and is based in Grove City, Ohio.
 As of 2014, Horton employs around 400 workers and produces around 600 ambulances a year, primarily for fire departments.
 Horton vehicles produced after April 2023 feature the MBrace, a "four-point retractable harness that includes its own airbag" that can be deployed in a "fraction of a second."

 REV Recreation Group, Inc.

-A Collins Industries Type A school bus; Collins is the largest manufacturer of Type A buses in the United States.

-REV Recreation Group comprises American Coach, Fleetwood Enterprises, and Holiday Rambler.
+REV Recreation Group comprises American Coach, Fleetwood Enterprises, Holiday Rambler, and Midwest Automotive Designs.
 In March 2023, REV completed its 40,000th unit at its Decatur, Indiana plant.

 Renegade RV

-Renegade RV was acquired by REV Group in 2016; as of December 2016, it has 175 employees and is based in Bristol, Indiana.
+Renegade RV was acquired by REV Group in 2016; as of December 2016, it had 175 employees and was based in Bristol, Indiana.
 The company manufactures recreational vehicles, trailers, and specialty vehicles.

-Lance Camper

-Lance Camper was acquired by REV Group in January 2018.
-The company is based in Lancaster, California and manufactures campers and travel trailers.
-In March 2022, Lance Camper announced plans to create a new manufacturing facility in Decatur, Indiana, which will employ an estimated 120-140 people, with economic assistance of up to $1.4 million from the Indiana Economic Development Corporation.
-In April 2023, Lance entered the overland camper market with the Enduro Off-Road Trailer.

-Commercial

-REV Group's commercial division includes several companies.
-ENC (formerly known as ElDorado National) was founded in 1981.
-ENC manufactures heavy-duty buses for mass transit, airport and university applications.
-It retrofits and modifies vehicles for both retail and commercial customers, as well as government agencies; the company lowers the floors of minivans so that they can be wheelchair-accessible.
-In December 2022, the first orders were received for ENC's newest electric and hydrogen fuel cell busses.

-Collins Industries was founded in 1967 and is based in South Hutchinson, Kansas.
-It employs over 5,000 workers as of October 2016.
-It manufacturers Type-A school buses and activity buses, and is the largest manufacturer of Type A buses in the country.
-LayMor Sweepers and Capacity Trucks are headquartered in Longview, Texas and manufacture street sweepers and yard trucks, respectively.
-Capacity unveiled a hydrogen-fuel cell terminal tractor in February 2023 and a battery electric vehicle in May 2023 at ACT Expo in Anaheim, California.